 The producer’s technicians were instrumental in providing valuable feedback to our design team.
 Based on their input, we incorporated features specific to this particular site.

 The producer’s technical team installed the system with support from Dolphin Centrifuge engineers.
 After the installation, Dolphin Centrifuge provided on-site startup help.
 Our startup service includes training for operators on site.

-During regular operation, the operator transfers the slop oil form SOST to the Surge Tank #1 (ST 1 in the picture).
+During regular operation, the operator transfers the slop oil from SOST to Surge Tank #1 (ST 1 in the picture).
 At this point, the operator introduces the chemical (if any) into ST#1.

-The heat-loop (HL 1) has an in-line agitator for the thorough mixing of the polymer with the oil.
+The heat-loop (HL 1) has an in-line agitator for thoroughly mixing the polymer with the oil.
 This process occurs before straining through the Shale Shaker (SS) at this particular site.

 The pre-straining process separates organics (grass, twigs, etc.) and other debris (rocks, bones, etc.).
 For this particular grade of oil, the temperature for straining was 120 F.

-From the shale-shaker, the oil is gravity fed to Storage Tank #2 (ST 2).
-All 3 storage tanks are continuously agitated utilizing low-speed paddle mixers.
+The oil is gravity fed from the shale shaker to Storage Tank #2 (ST 2).
+All three storage tanks are continuously agitated utilizing low-speed paddle mixers.

 A transfer pump feeds the oil through Heat Loop #2 (HL 2) to the Decanter Centrifuge on the overhead platform.
-The Decanter platform is designed to allow dump truck access for sludge dumping onto the lined truck bed.
+The Decanter platform allows dump truck access for sludge dumping onto the lined truck bed.